ayoe/hidesensitive/README.md

 v 0.1.2-1: keywords are officially open to user input!
 KNOWN BUG: sometimes keywords fail to save over respring. this doesn't always happen. also, no need to respring to apply.

+v 0.2-1: keywords actually do save through resprings? idk what i was seeing before.
+ANYWAY: BIG THINGS!
+You may now define which applications you wish to be blocked in Settings.

 Credits
 ============